aws-amplify/docs/js/authentication.md

 For React and React Native apps, the simplest way to add authentication flows into your app is to use the `withAuthenticator` Higher Order Component.

-If you are using the `withAuthenticator` HOC with React Native, make sure to link `react-native-vector-icons` and launch your app again:
+If you are using the `withAuthenticator` HOC with React Native, make sure to link `react-native-vector-icons` and then (re)launch your app:

 ```bash
 react-native link react-native-vector-icons